firefox-devtools/profiler-server/docs-developer/testing-with-command-line-commands.md

 ## Generate big files

-You can use the utility `dd` to generate big files.
+You can use the utility [tools/generate-file.js](../tools/generate-file.js) to generate big files suitable to use with the server.
 For example:
 ```
-dd if=/dev/zero of=/path/to/file bs=1M count=33
+node tools/generate-file.js 52m /path/to/file
 ```
-will generate a file of 33 MiB filled with zeros.
+will generate a file of 52 MiB that the server will accept.
+This is a JSON file filled in with random values.

-You can use `/dev/urandom` instead of `/dev/zero` to fill the file with random data.

 ## Delete a profile